Thomasian Martyrs: Jose Maria de Manila

-Born on September 5, 1880 in the old city of Manila, Eugenio Saz-Orozco took the name Jose Maria when he entered the Order of the Friars Minor Capuchin in Spain.
+Born on September 5, 1880, in the old city of Manila, Eugenio Saz-Orozco took the name Jose Maria when he entered the Order of the Friars Minor Capuchin in Spain.
 His father was the last mayor of Manila during the last years of the Spanish government that ended in 1898.

 He finished his secondary schooling in 1895 at the University of Santo Tomas while remaining “alumno interno” at San Juan de Letran.
 It was his school records in UST that identified him as “de Manila” thus indicating he was born in the City.
 He went to Spain in 1896 for the purpose of making the necessary higher studies in preparation for a career.
 It was in Spain that he decided to join the Capuchin Order.
 He and was ordained to the priesthood on November 30, 1910.

-He had longed to go back as a missionary to the Philippines, his country of birth, but on August 17, 1936 during the religious persecution in Spain.
+He had longed to go back as a missionary to the Philippines, his country of birth, but on August 17, 1936, during the religious persecution in Spain.
 His last words before he died were: “Long live Christ the King!”

+The University of Santo Tomas holds an annual commemoration in honor of the martyrs.